nagisa/django-marker/README.md

 #### Why misaka?

 Misaka is fastest out of all tested Python libraries.
-Also it uses security-focused [sundown](http://blog.vmarti.net/sundown/) which makes it a good choice for most of your markdown needs.
+Also it is using security-focused [sundown](http://blog.vmarti.net/sundown/) as backend which makes it a good choice for most of your markdown needs.

 ```
    Misaka: 0.07s